NRGI/pdf-processor/readme.md

 ### Run

-* Register in ABBYY and get application-id and password, copy `settings.config.bak` to `settings.config` and update application-id and password
+* Set up AWS credentials and S3 bucket for Textract, copy `settings.config.bak` to `settings.config` and update AWS credentials
 * `python run.py` to see the options
 * `python run.py -i tests/sample.pdf -o out -l french` creates folder `out/text` with the extracted text files, `out/pages` with the separated pdf files and `out/stats.json`.
 In case of french contract, it OCRs the document in that language.
 For now only english, french and spanish are supported.
 Language is optional field and uses english by default.